alexmunoz502/Godot-Logging/README.md

 [2024-03-29T08:32:20] INFO (res://example.gd:11): Hello, world!
 ```

+You can specify the logging level using the method `Logging.set_level(new_level: Logging.Level)`

+To use it, pass in the Logging.Level enum value for the level you want to set the logger to.
+By setting the logger level, any levels lower than the selected level will not have their entries logged.

+For example, if you set the log level to INFO, and try to call Logging.debug, nothing will be logged because the level of DEBUG is lower than INFO.

 ### Logging Entry API

 There is a signal `Logging.entry_logged` which can be connected to to receive notifications when an entry is logged.
 The object returned by the signal is a `LogEntry` object.